RockmanR/EventCrowd4_Ubuntu/README.md

     - I've also added one function to authorize EventCrowd_01 contract to burn a specific amount of tokens.
 Becasue users can't interact with Token contracts directly.
 They need to do it through EventCrowd_01 contract for security reasons.
 - **BurnableCrowdsale.sol:** This contract for some reason is not available in OpenZeppelin library, so I've made one.
 I will be happy to replace it when they have one.
 This contract just adds one funtion to burn tokens when users return it back to the contract (request for refunding).

-## OpenZepplin Contracts
+## OpenZeppelin Library
-I'll be explaining here the OpenZepplin contracts that I'm using and what each is used for.
+I'll be explaining here the [OpenZeppelin](https://openzeppelin.org/) contracts library that I'm using and what each is used for.
 The EventCrowd_01.sol contract contins a collection of OpenZeppelin contracts.

 And they are:
 1. *Crowdsale*:             this is the basic (bare minimum) for a crowdsale functionality. the add-ons are below..